opensim/opensim/BUILDING.md

  * libgdiplus

- if you have mono 6.x complete, you already have libgdiplus, otherwise you need to install it using a package manager for your operating system, like atp, brew, macports, etc for example on debian:
+ if you have mono 6.x complete, you already have libgdiplus, otherwise you need to install it using a package manager for your operating system, like apt, brew, macports, etc for example on debian:

  `apt-get update && apt-get install -y apt-utils libgdiplus libc6-dev`